A Newspaper Hand

 The correct answer is—neither.
 I can combine the chances

-by cashing the K and then ruffing a heart in hand
+K and then ruffing a heart in hand

 to see if the